Wikipedia: Methods of access

-Because Wikipedia content is distributed under an open license, anyone can reuse or re-distribute it at no charge.
+Since Wikipedia content is distributed under an open license, anyone can reuse or redistribute it at no charge.
 The content of Wikipedia has been published in many forms, both online and offline, outside the Wikipedia website.

 Thousands of "mirror sites" exist that republish content from Wikipedia; two prominent ones that also include content from other reference sources are Reference.com and Answers.com.
 Another example is Wapedia, which began to display Wikipedia content in a mobile-device-friendly format before Wikipedia itself did.
 Some web search engines make special use of Wikipedia content when displaying search results: examples include Microsoft Bing (via technology gained from Powerset) and DuckDuckGo.

 Collections of Wikipedia articles have been published on optical discs.
 An English version released in 2006 contained about 2,000 articles.
 The Polish-language version from 2006 contains nearly 240,000 articles, the German-language version from 2007/2008 contains over 620,000 articles, and the Spanish-language version from 2011 contains 886,000 articles.
-Additionally, "Wikipedia for Schools", the Wikipedia series of CDs / DVDs produced by Wikipedia and SOS Children, is a free selection from Wikipedia designed for education towards children eight to seventeen.
+Additionally, "Wikipedia for Schools", the Wikipedia series of CDs / DVDs produced by Wikipedia and SOS Children, is a free selection from Wikipedia designed for education towards children aged eight to seventeen.

 There have been efforts to put a select subset of Wikipedia's articles into printed book form.
 Since 2009, tens of thousands of print-on-demand books that reproduced English, German, Russian, and French Wikipedia articles have been produced by the American company Books LLC and by three Mauritian subsidiaries of the German publisher VDM.

 The website DBpedia, begun in 2007, extracts data from the infoboxes and category declarations of the English-language Wikipedia.
 Wikimedia has created the Wikidata project with a similar objective of storing the basic facts from each page of Wikipedia and other Wikimedia Foundation projects and make it available in a queryable semantic format, RDF.
 As of February 2023, it has over 101 million items.
 WikiReader is a dedicated reader device that contains an offline copy of Wikipedia, which was launched by OpenMoko and first released in 2009.

 Obtaining the full contents of Wikipedia for reuse presents challenges, since direct cloning via a web crawler is discouraged.
 Wikipedia publishes "dumps" of its contents, but these are text-only; as of 2023, there is no dump available of Wikipedia's images.
 Wikimedia Enterprise is a for-profit solution to this.

 Several languages of Wikipedia also maintain a reference desk, where volunteers answer questions from the general public.
 According to a study by Pnina Shachaf in the Journal of Documentation, the quality of the Wikipedia reference desk is comparable to a standard library reference desk, with an accuracy of 55 percent.